Check-in: Hotels

 Hotels and similar establishments usually require guests to check in (also called registering or signing in), which involves the guest providing or confirming personal information, including contact information, along with a signature.
 The laws of some countries require guests to provide this information and to sign a register, often called a hotel register or guestbook, which may be in the form of a registration card, and some also require the provision of identification documents, such as a passport, national identity card or drivers licence which the hotel may wish to copy and retain in its records.
 Usually, only one guest is required to register per room.
 Sometimes, the register may need to be provided to a government agency, such as the local police, and sometimes with a court warrant or similar authority.

 The establishment may require guests to provide a credit card or a security deposit as a guarantee to cover potential costs such as the use of room service or a mini-bar for the duration of the stay, and to facilitate a more expedient check-out process at the end of the guest's stay.
 At the end of the checking in process, the reception staff will provide guests with a room key.
-More and more hotels are implementing an Online or contactless check-in options.
+More and more hotels are implementing online or contactless check-in options.

 Check-in times vary, but can range from about 12 pm to about 3 pm, depending on the establishment's rules and regulations.
 Late check-ins can be arranged through the hotel as long as the guests book this in advance and arrange all the necessary details.
 Hotels usually specify a check-in time after which they expect guests to check in.
 If a guest wants to occupy a hotel room before the hotel's check-in time, some hotels may charge for an additional day or treat it as a previous day's stay (as compared to occupying the hotel room after the check-in time).
 Most hotels, however, allow a grace time (typically 30–60 minutes) upon request by a guest, without any additional charge, if a guest wishes to have access to the room before the check-in time.
 Some hotels also have a latest check-in time, often 6 pm – 8 pm, after which they may give a room to someone else if the room has not been prepaid for or the guest does not phone in to indicate their expected time of arrival.
 Some hotels have a deadline for checking in because the reception desk may close for the night.
 For the most cost-effective usage of hotel room occupancy, a guest should try to arrive near a hotel's check-in time and leave or hand over the hotel room near the hotel's check-out time.
 However, doing so may not always be practical because, for example, a guest's flight arrival and departure times or car trips may not align with a hotel's check-in and check-out times.